ORGANIC PISTACHIOS, raw, meats

 Qualities: the pistachios is one of the few nuts that contain most of the nutrients required by humans for complete health such as carbohydrates, proteins, fats, dietary fiber, phosphorus, potassium, thiamine, vitamin B-6, beta-carotene, lutein and zeaxanthin, calcium, iron, magnesium, zinc, copper, manganese, riboflavin, niacin, pantothenic acid, folate, and vitamins E, C, A, and K. Pistachios have one of the highest protein content compared to other nuts.

-Some of the health benefits attributed to the regular consumtion of pistachios includes:
+Some of the health benefits attributed to the regular consumption of pistachios include:

 Pistachio Chocolate Bark Recipe: gently melt coconut oil and combine with sweetener, salt, cinnamon, pistachios and nut butter and stir well.
 Add cacao powder and mix with a spoon until well combined.
 Spread chocolate in a container lined with parchment paper to make a thin layer and garnish with more pistachio pieces, edible flowers, cacao nibs….place in the fridge (or freezer) for at least 1 or 2 hours.
 Enjoy!